Novicell/novicell-mapbuilder/README.md

 ## Quick start

 To go [https://our.umbraco.org/projects/website-utilities/mapbuilder/](https://our.umbraco.org/projects/website-utilities/mapbuilder/) and download the package.
-Then go to your backoffice > Developer > Packages, and install it as usual.
+Then go to your backoffice > Developer > Packages > Install local package, and install it as usual.
+Accept when you're told that the package contain binary files.

 After the installation completes.
 Go to the new custom section, and setup a datasource.
 After you've created a datasource, create a new map, and set the datasource to the newly created one.